-Note that there is a priority on inputs.
+Note the priority on inputs.
 Ex: A reset event will have priority on all other events.

 Using the watch windows with the control panel

 The watch window allows you to observe the values and the events as they are generated during simulation.
 It displays the values into four formats: Normal, Character, Hexadecimal and Binary.
 You can use the watch window and the control panel.